 We will collect your personal information, for example:

-When you use our website, we will collect personal information about you, for example:
+When you use our website, we will collect personal information about you

 We can only use your personal information if we have a proper reason.
 For example, if you have given your consent or to comply with our legal and regulatory obligations.